SEARCH

 Do Strawberry Rocks Deter Birds?

 You may have seen tips suggesting painted strawberries act as a good deterrent for keeping birds away from strawberry crops.
-The idea is that the bird pecks the stone and determines that the crop is not edible (or something like that), taking its efforts elsewhere.
+The idea is that the bird pecks the stone and determines that the crop is not edible (or something like that), and decides to find food elsewhere.

 Tips for Making Strawberry Stones